adap/flower/doc/source/how-to-enable-ssl-connections.rst

 This will generate the certificates in ``examples/advanced-tensorflow/.cache/certificates``.

-The approach for generating SSL certificates in the context of this example can serve as an inspiration and starting point, but it should not be used as a reference for production environments.
+The approach for generating TLS certificates in the context of this example can serve as an inspiration and starting point, but it should not be used as a reference for production environments.
 Please refer to other sources regarding the issue of correctly generating certificates for production environments.
 For non-critical prototyping or